alexymleung/react_Memories/Project.md

 # 5. refactoring of Jonathan.jsx into header, section, and list components.

-# responsive layout
+# 6. responsive layout & consolidation of css

 # css styling

 mouse over, to add transition and change color background add gradient color

 # 5. refactoring